-14 DBCP Fund administration is currently the responsibility of the Chief of the Observing Systems Division of the Observing and Information Systems Department of WMO
+17 DBCP Fund administration is currently the responsibility of the Chief of the Earth Systems Monitoring Division of the Infrastructure Department of WMO

-- 11. The Fund shall be maintained on a continuous basis and amounts standing to the credit of the Fund at the end of any WMO biennial period shall remain in the Fund for use in the subsequent period; - 12.
-Upon liquidation of the Fund for any reason, the OCG and contributing Panels shall make provision for the payment of unliquidated obligations and estimated expenses of winding-up business.
-It shall then arrange for repayment to the extent that funds are available and according to the depositors instructions of deposits for which no equipment or services have been received; - 13.
-At the closure of the Fund: - (i) Any remaining surplus after (12) above, shall be distributed among the donors in proportion to their total contributions and deposits paid by them to the DBCP Fund; and - (ii) Any remaining deficit, including provision for the payment of unliquidated obligations and estimated expenses of winding-up business, shall be met by the donors in an equitable way, to be decided upon by the OCG. - 14.
+- (ii) Any remaining deficit, including provision for the payment of unliquidated obligations and estimated expenses of winding-up business, shall be met by the donors in an equitable way, to be decided upon by the OCG. - 14.
 The Fund will be terminated not later than one year after the formal termination of the OCG; - 15.
 All funds credited to the DBCP Fund shall be subject to these terms of reference and to the Terms of Reference of the OCG and contributing Panels and - 16.
 Any revision or amendment to the present Terms of Reference is subject to a decision of the chairs of OCG and contributing Panels and the agreement of WMO.